 The combination between white diamonds and yellow diamonds start from close to the end of the white diamond color grade scale.

-However, Fancy Colored Diamonds are graded on a different scale altogether.
+However, Fancy Colored Diamonds are graded on a different scale entirely.
 As opposed to single letter grades, colored diamonds are referred to by the actual colors within the stone.

-When assessing a fancy colored diamond, there are two major characteristics that define the color of the stone.
+When assessing a fancy color diamond, there are two major characteristics that define the color of the stone.

 - The Color